All Episodes Plain Text

 So just another opportunity to get everybody together.

-All my teammates coming from around the country coming together and just excitement to see them see the games, watch, hopefully for a win.
+All my teammates coming from around the country coming together and just excitement to see them, you know, see the games, you know, watch hopefully for a win.

-You can be deployed overseas and Army -Navy games coming up and you find a way to jump on a bird.
+Like, you'd be deployed overseas and Army-Navy game is coming up and you find a way to jump on a bird and you see some Army dude and it's like, hey, dude, let's watch the game together.

 I wrote something down.

-The Rose Bowl Institute National Constitution Center emphasizing fairness, respect, teamwork, integrity.
+The Rosewell Institute National Constitution Center emphasizing fairness, respect, teamwork, integrity.

 That's, I guess, what we're here about today.

-So this is not the last one, and hopefully it'll be a whole series of these type of things.
+So this is not the last one, and hopefully it'll be a whole series of these type of things because I shared a lot of thoughts, and we appreciate all of you coming.

-All day tomorrow on either CBS Sports Network or CBS Sports and we'll kick it off around 3 and that's when I'll actually know what I'm doing.
+And we'll kick it off around three, and that's when I'll actually know what I'm doing.

 I think.